16 Most Stunning Sedona Sunset Spots in Arizona 2026

 The world’s wonder, the Grand Canyon, is beside Sedona.
 This wonder of nature is a must-visit place in Sedona.
 The 2-hour drive from Sedona to the Grand Canyon has captivating views.

 The Grand Canyon is a favorite sunset spot among Americans.
-The last hues of the sun reflecting on these orange and yellow rocks create astounding scenery.
-The place always becomes very crowded during sunsets.
+The last hues of the sun reflecting on these orange and yellow rocks create a stunning scene.
+The place always gets very crowded at sunset.
 Visit during sunrise for some peace and calm.

 Address: Sedona